JBontes/CarlSAT_2021/README.md

 After compilation, CarlSAT can be run from the commandline using the command:

-    carlsat -z filename -t timeout [options]
+    carlsat -z filename -t timeout_in_secs [options]

-Both `-z` and `-t` are required, all other arguments are optional.
+The `-z` is required if no `-i` parameter (see below) is given.
+All other arguments are optional, but it's highly recommended to supply a timeout parameter.

 ### Input files